Package insert / prescribing information

 CYP2D6 and CYP3A4 Inhibitors

-Drugs that inhibit CYP2D6 (such as desipramine, paroxetine, ritonavir, sertraline) and CYP3A4 (such as ketoconazole, ritonavir, saquinavir, erythromycin, and grapefruit juice) can be expected to cause increased plasma levels of propafenone.
+Drugs that inhibit CYP2D6 (such as desipramine, paroxetine, ritonavir, sertraline) and CYP3A4 (such as ketoconazole, ritonavir, saquinavir, erythromycin, grapefruit juice) can be expected to cause increased plasma levels of propafenone.
 The combination of CYP3A4 inhibition and either CYP2D6 deficiency or CYP2D6 inhibition with administration of propafenone may increase the risk of adverse reactions, including proarrhythmia.
-Therefore, simultaneous use of propafenone hydrochloride extended-release with both a CYP2D6 inhibitor and a CYP3A4 inhibitor should be avoided [see Warnings and Precautions (5.4), Dosage and Administration (2)].
+Therefore, simultaneous use of propafenone ER capsules with both a CYP2D6 inhibitor and a CYP3A4 inhibitor should be avoided [see WARNINGS and PRECAUTIONS (5.4), DOSAGE AND ADMINISTRATION (2)].

 Concomitant administration of propafenone and amiodarone can affect conduction and repolarization and is not recommended.